joshsh/laboratory/research/rdfstream/README.txt

 See ThroughputTesting.java

 The R code used for analysis of results and generation of the figures in the paper is in rdfstream_analysis_R.txt.

+Please feel free to contact Joshua Shinavier (josh@fortytwo.net) with any questions.